Mean-field study of repulsive 2D and 3D Bose polarons: Introduction

 It was shown in our recent article \cite{Panochko_19} that application of the MF approximation to the problem of 1D Bose polaron leads to the reasonable low-momentum impurity spectrum.
 A quite satisfactory coincidence with the results of MC simulations \cite{Parisi_17,Grusdt_17} were found for an impurity immersed both in the system of weakly-interacting bosons and in the Tonks-Girardeau gas.
 The objective of present article is to extend our previous MF analysis to the Bose polaron problem in higher dimensions.
+It should be noted that the utilized here extended MF approach is not equivalent to the perturbation theory \cite{Novikov_09,Grusdt_Demler_15,Christensen_15,Panochko_17,Pastukhov_2DBP} even at weak boson-impurity interactions, but it is the simplest analytical method that provides a non-perturbative predictions in the strong-coupling limit.
+Furthermore, being combined with the local density approximation, the MF gives a qualitative correct insight in a behavior of impurities in the systems for which the consistent microscopic description is lacking.